HHS/OPRE-OPS/README.md

 ```

 The E2E uses it's own TEST keys for generating and validating JWT Signatures, as it bypasses any live OAuth providers.
 The test-private-key is currently configured within the `cypress.config.js` directly (base64url encoded).
-This key is also retained in `PKCS8` format in `test-private-key-pkcs8.pem`.
 The `backend`, then requires the test-public-key in order to validate the signatures of the JWT.
 This is configured within the `/ops/environment/local/e2e.py` (path); which points to the `/static/test-public-key.pem`.

 These keys are ONLY used for End-to-end testing, and are not pushed to any LIVE system outside of local testing.